Frequently Asked Questions

 - Empty cells within a row of training data are handled as if they were empty strings.
 A unique numerical identifier is generated for each empty cell.
 This allows Brainome to learn relationships between missing values and the target column.

-No. Currently Brainome only supports classification tasks.
-However, in some cases a regression target can be quantized into a series of consecutive classes and can thus be trained using Brainome after mapping.
-Brainome will support regression in Q4 2021.
+In some cases, a regression target can be quantized into a series of consecutive classes and can thus be trained using Brainome after mapping.

 If you’re starting from scratch and don’t have any data to measure yet, a good rule of thumb is to gather a minimum of 100 data points for each class.
 For some problems, it is possible to train with fewer samples than that if the data is highly generalizable.
 For others, it is possible that more data might be required.
 The best thing to do is to run the learnability measurement process on a regular basis to be sure you’re investing in collecting the right amount of training data for your task.